 How To Define Your Purpose And Have Unique Culture

-Purpose is the Foundation of Culture
+Purpose is the Foundation of Organizational Cultures

-Why is purpose the necessary foundation for the right organizational culture?
+Why is purpose the necessary foundation for the right organizational cultures?
 The answer is clear.
 When culture is based on purpose, that purpose informs strategic, business and financial decisions.
 It becomes easier to see what decisions to make in the context of your organization’s purpose.

-Purpose in Action
+Organizational Cultures Demonstrate Purpose in Action

 Let’s say you are a membership organization and your purpose is to serve your members.
 Assume you are in the meeting where you prioritize capital investments and you are looking at two technologies.
 The first aims to build a solution that will scale a product to reach more members in remote places.
 The second aims to make one event very effective.